-Do You Need an Independent Contractor License to Work with Clients?
+Do You Need an Independent Contractor License to Work?

 Need help onboarding international talent?

-Let’s state with your line of work.
-Most industries that require business licenses for independent contracting have stringent licensing requirements in general.
+Most industries that require business licenses for independent contracting have stringent licensing requirements.
 Think of fields like medicine, nursing, and law: these industries require you to obtain a license regardless of where you live or your full-time employee vs. contractor status.
-If you do graphic design, freelance writing, or other business-related jobs, the chances of needing a license decrease significantly.
+If you do graphic design, freelance writing, or other business-related jobs, the chances of needing a license decreases significantly.

 What exactly is a business license?

 A business license is a government permit granted by your local government.
 There are unique business licenses for different business activities.
 Likewise, municipal, state, and federal offices each grant unique permits.

 Businesses and workers that must obtain a business license include:

 They need a license that permits them to conduct commercial activity at that specific site.
 They may also require additional approval for safety issues, such as fire safety

 - Anyone who sells physical goods